Careers Guidance at St Edward’s

 For each statement, please think about whether you would like or have an interest in doing this in a future job.
 Select the emoji that represents what you think.
 At the end, you will be given some ideas about jobs linked to what you would like to do.

-Find out more about where there are gaps in the local labour market by looking at the Labour Market Information; click on the button bellow:
+Find out more about where there are gaps in the local labour market by looking at the Labour Market Information; click on the button below:

 Useful Resources: